John and James Woolf: Biography

 John and James Woolf were the sons of the British producer C. M. Woolf (1879–1942), who was co-producer with Michael Balcon of two early Alfred Hitchcock films, Downhill (1927) and Easy Virtue (1928).
 Woolf senior was a major figure at Gaumont British and established General Film Distributors in 1937.

 John and James were educated at Eton, while the older brother also attended Institut Montana, Switzerland.
 John was the sales manager of General Film Distributors until it was taken over by the Rank Organisation James worked for Columbia Pictures in the Hollywood publicity department.

+John Woolf served in World War II.
+In February 1943 the army refused to give him leave to take over GFD.
+Charles Woolf died in 1943 and John Wolf inherited half his father's holdings in GFD; the other half went to John's brother Maurice and sister Rosemary.

-John Woolf served in World War II and was demobilised with the rank of major.
+He was demobilised in 1945 with the rank of major.

-Romulus Films
+Romulus Films and Independent Film Distributors

-When their father died in 1942, J. Arthur Rank became director of General Film Distributors.
+When their father died in 1943, J. Arthur Rank became director of General Film Distributors.
 John returned from the Army as joint managing director.
 However, neither John or James enjoyed working for a large corporation.

 In 1948, they went to S.G.
 Warburg for financial backing for two new companies, Independent Film Distributors, and a production arm, Romulus Films.
 According to critic Ronald Bergan in his obituary of Sir John Woolf: "Their aims were ambitious: to produce artistically valuable and yet commercially viable films, whose subjects would be wider than the Little Englanderism of British pictures of the period, and featuring big stars."
 James Woolf's obituary in The Times stated that John "was the main financial brain and James primarily in charge of artistic policy."